Generic Name: temsirolimus (TEM-sir-OH-li-mus)

 - Angiotensin-converting enzyme (ACE) inhibitors (eg, lisinopril) because a severe reaction that may include swelling of the hands, face, lips, eyes, throat, or tongue; trouble swallowing or breathing; or unusual hoarseness may occur

-- Azole antifungals (eg, itraconazole, ketoconazole, voriconazole), hepatitis C virus (HCV) protease inhibitors (eg, boceprevir), HIV protease inhibitors (eg, ritonavir), interferon alpha, macrolide antibiotics (eg, clarithromycin, erythromycin), nefazodone, selective serotonin reuptake inhibitors (SSRIs) (eg, fluvoxamine), sunitinib, or telithromycin because they may increase the risk of Torisel's side effects
+- Azole antifungals (eg, itraconazole, ketoconazole, voriconazole), hepatitis C virus (HCV) protease inhibitors (eg, boceprevir), HIV protease inhibitors (eg, ritonavir), interferon alfa, macrolide antibiotics (eg, clarithromycin, erythromycin), nefazodone, selective serotonin reuptake inhibitors (SSRIs) (eg, fluvoxamine), sunitinib, or telithromycin because they may increase the risk of Torisel's side effects

 - Barbiturates (eg, phenobarbital), carbamazepine, dexamethasone, hydantoins (eg, phenytoin), rifamycins (eg, rifabutin, rifampin), or St. John's wort because they may decrease Torisel's effectiveness